borbit/muchmala/README.md

 Contribution
 ------------

-I will be really greatefull for any contibution in:
+I will be really greateful for any contribution in:

-* Desing and usabilty improvements
+* Design and usability improvements
 * Mobile and tablets support
 * Performance optimizations
 * Game design